 The total number of marks are 100 and current pass-mark is 67 points.
 The selection criteria as well as the pass-mark may change without prior notice.

 We help candidates in successfully meeting the criteria and obtaining a permanent residence visa to Canada.
-As one of the leading Express Entry Canada Consultants, you can rely on us for your application and multiply your chances of qualifying for immigration to Canada.
+You can rely on us for your application and multiply your chances of qualifying for immigration to Canada.